IN THE SUPERIOR COURT OF THE VIRGIN ISLANDS

 NOTICE OF MARSHAL’S SALE

-In compliance with a Writ of Execution issued out of the Superior Court of the Virgin Islands, Division of St. Thomas, on or about June 12, 2018, wherein Frenchman’s Cove Condominium Owners’ Association, Inc. is the Plaintiff and Gwen Reynolds and William F. Reynolds are the Defendants, Case No. ST – 17 – CV – 457, Action for Debt, Foreclosure Lien and Breach of Contract, the undersigned Office of the Virgin Islands Marshal will sell at public sale to the highest and best bidder on the 19th day of September, 2018, at 10:00 a.m., at the Office of the Virgin Islands Marshal’s Office, Farrelly Justice Center, St. Thomas, U.S. Virgin Islands, the following real property:
+In compliance with a Writ of Execution issued out of the Superior Court of the Virgin Islands, Division of St. Thomas, on or about April 23, 2019, wherein Plaintiff, Bay Vista Owners’ Association, Inc. (“Plaintiff”) is the Plaintiff and Glen E. Dyer is the Defendant, Civil No. ST – 17 – CV – 97, Action for Debt, Foreclosure of Lien and Breach of Contract, the undersigned Office of the Virgin Islands Marshal will sell at public sale to the highest and best bidder on the 14th day of August, 2019, at 10:00 o’clock a.m., at the Office of the Virgin Islands Marshal’s Office, Farrelly Justice Center, St. Thomas, U.S. Virgin Islands, the following real property:

 This judicial sale will be conducted in accordance with the provisions of V.I.
-CODE ANN. tit.
+Code Ann. tit.
 5 § 471 et. seq. and the terms of sale, the full text of which can be reviewed at the Office of the Virgin Islands Marshal.
-The terms of purchase include: ten percent (10%) of the purchase price which must be deposited with the Marshal’s office on or before 3:00 p.m. on the day of the sale, and, upon failure to do so, the Marshal reserves the right to award the sale to the next highest bidder.
+The terms of purchase include: ten percent (10%) of the purchase price must be deposited with the Marshal no later than 3:00 p.m. on the day of sale, and, upon failure to do so, the Marshal reserves the right to award the sale to the next highest bidder.
 The balance of the sum bid must be paid within 30 days, or the deposit will be retained by the Marshal as and for liquidated damages and applied toward satisfaction of the Judgment for which the property is being sold, and the Marshal further reserves the right, in such event, to award the sale to the next highest bidder.
-All payments must be made by cash, certified check, bank check, or U.S. postal order.
+All payments must be made by cash, certified check, bank check, or U.S. postal money order.
 Personal uncertified checks will not be accepted.

 LAWRENCE A. WALCOTT, JR.,